Climate Change and Health

 - Increased risk of skin cancer

-- Mental health impacts from any of the challenges above, as well as feelings of anxiety about climate change (climate- or eco-anxiety)
+Mental health impacts can also be experienced from any of the challenges above, as well as feelings of anxiety about climate change (climate- or eco-anxiety).
+Video: Understanding and Coping with Eco-Anxiety - Mental Health Commission of Canada.

 Climate change can impact the health of all people, but some people are more at-risk or “vulnerable”.
-Vulnerability can be influenced by many factors such as age, pre-existing health conditions, being pregnant, housing quality, and having a job or recreational hobby where one is more exposed to the health hazards.
-People can also be vulnerable if they are not able to adapt to the hazards.
+Vulnerability can be influenced by many factors such as age, pre-existing health conditions, being pregnant, housing quality, and having a job or recreational hobby where one is more exposed to health hazards.
+People can also be vulnerable if they cannot adapt to the hazards.

 Climate change is a serious public health issue.
 It affects everyone’s health, wellbeing and the environment that we live in.
 Peterborough Public Health (PPH) is required by Ontario’s Ministry of Health to consider the health impacts of climate change as part of the Ontario Public Health Standards.

-In our recent Strategic Plan, PPH identified a goal that “People most vulnerable to the health impacts of climate change are supported in adapting to and reducing negative health impacts.”
+In our current Strategic Plan, PPH identified a goal that: “People most vulnerable to the health impacts of climate change are supported in adapting to and reducing negative health impacts.”

 Supporting our community to adapt to climate change will require collaborative multi-sector efforts.
-As an initial step, PPH is preparing a Climate Change and Health Vulnerability Assessment for the communities we serve, which include Curve Lake First Nation, Hiawatha First Nation, and Peterborough County and City.
-This assessment will be a key source of information, identifying community vulnerabilities and serving as baseline health data.
-This will inform further collaborative efforts and will be useful for measuring progress.
+As an initial step, PPH has prepared a Climate Change and Health Vulnerability Assessment for the PPH Region.
+This assessment outlines:

 PPH delivers programs that address many of the climate change-related health hazards.
 For more information, including how to protect yourself, visit these webpages: